 Pre-clinical and underway clinical studies indicate that the Data Rich Cargo of MSC EV’s (the proteins, nucleic acids, bio-active lipids, metabolites, and mitochondria) within MSC EV’s can improve the function of aging, injured or diseased cell, tissues and organs.

 As an ideal vehicle for delivery, the lipid membrane of EVs serves not only to protect proteins and RNA from degradation, but also allows EVs to reach cells in parts of the body that many drugs cannot.
 EVs are able to cross the blood brain barrier and also penetrate solid tissue masses.

 With the ever increasing understanding of cellular and biochemical processes involved in disease, injury, and regeneration pathways, MSC EVs are a front runner for therapeutic biologics that can influence cellular behavior.

 Continued studies will support findings that MSC extracellular vesicles can be implemented as a novel treatment for many aging, autoimmune, inflammatory, degenerative, traumatic and malignant conditions by optimizing the functions of cells and tissues involved in pathogenesis of disease and injury.

 Therapeutic Properties of MSC EVs

-Investigation into the biological effects of MSC EVs with further scientific research and clinical trials should be performed to demonstrate the safety and efficacy of EV-based therapy for cardiovascular, neurologic, musculoskeletal and dermatologic conditions and more.
+Investigation into the biological effects of MSC EVs with further scientific research and clinical trials should be performed to demonstrate efficacy of EV-based therapy for cardiovascular, neurologic, musculoskeletal and dermatologic conditions and more.

 Current data collected from various institutes performing clinical trials with the use of MSC-EVs show a range of therapeutic actions which can greatly impact many of today’s chronic diseases and in the quest to tackle human aging.
 This include but not limited to: